 10. Follow the wizard to the confirmation point and you get to see the summary of the schedule.
-You can decide to wait for the schedule time or you can manually run the initial backup by clicking Backup Once at the top right corner.
+You can decide to wait for the scheduled time or you can manually run the initial backup by clicking Backup Once at the top right corner.
 The Backup process will take some time even though as it depends on how heavy your VM is.

 11. After the backup is successful you will get the overview page below

-12. In the windows task scheduler.
-Under backup, you will see the windows backup schedule you created for your VM’s
+12. In the Windows task scheduler.
+Under backup, you will see the Windows backup schedule you created for your VMs.

 If you do not want to use Windows Server Backup, another Backup software you can use is NAKIVO.